Asha Bangalore (Northern Trust): Food prices raise wholesale price index

 "The Producer Price Index (PPI) of Finished Goods increased 0.3% in April, following a 1.2% drop in the prior month.
 Food prices advanced 1.5% in April compared with declines in February and March.
 The energy price index edged down 0.1% in April after a 5.5% drop in March."

 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, May 14, 2009.

-Asha Bangalore (Northern Trust): The hike in core consumer price index
+Asha Bangalore (Northern Trust): The hike in core consumer price index is temporary

 "The Consumer Price Index (CPI) was unchanged in April following a 0.1% drop in the prior month.
 The energy price index fell 2.4% in April after a 3.0% drop in March.
 Energy prices are expected to show an increase in the May CPI report, based on the information available so far.
 The food price index fell 0.2%, the third consecutive monthly decline.
 In the first four months of the year the CPI has risen at an annual rate of 1.9% versus a 3.9% increase in all of 2008.
 On a year-to-year basis, the CPI has dropped 0.7% in April, the second consecutive monthly decline.
 The last time the CPI fell back-to-back for an extended period was in the 1954-1955 period.